jacobdlewis/cheers_redux/README.md

 #### Help Usage
-If no input is given to the program, the following should print out.
+If no input is given to the program, the following should print out:

+>I'd cheer for you, if only I knew who you were :(
+>
-Try again, but this time type "./cheers.rb [Name] [MM/DD Birthday]"
+>Try again, but this time type "./cheers [Name] [MM/DD Birthday]"

 #### Regular Usage
-Start the program by running './cheers.rb Abby 08/25'
+Start the program by running './cheers Abby 08/25'

 The first argument is the user's name.
 The second argument is the user's birthday.